isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-dashboards/c-dashboard-sharing-and-access-controls.md

 ---
 description: Dashboards can either be private or shared.
-seo-description: Dashboards can either be private or shared.
-seo-title: Dashboard Sharing and Access Controls
 solution: Analytics
 title: Dashboard Sharing and Access Controls
 topic: Data workbench